This article outlines some of the best practices you can use to help you get the most from dashboard filters.

 If you are using more than one dataset in the same dashboard, you need to link data filter attributes to the equivalent attributes from other datasets.

-For example, the Satisfaction tab of the default Support dashboard uses queries form two datasets, Tickets and Ticket Updates.
+For example, the Satisfaction tab of the default Support dashboard uses queries form two datasets, Tickets and Updates history.
 The data filters are based on the attributes from the Tickets dataset.
-To ensure that these filters are applied on all queries, they are linked with attributes from the Ticket Updates dataset.
+To ensure that these filters are applied on all queries, they are linked with attributes from the Updates history dataset.

 Exclude filters from queries

-There are two main reasons for excluding dashboard filters from individual queries:
+There are three main reasons for excluding dashboard filters from individual queries:

 Dashboard filters can be disabled for each query via the Exclude filters setting.